sethuster/manager/README.md

 This is _not_ a full step-by-step of how I work and how to work with me; that's constantly evolving (and different for each working relationship I have).
 This is a quick start guide on the basics.

-The most important thing to know about the way I run teams is this: my job is to enable everyone in my team to (1) be successful and happy, and (2) be successful in the same direction.
+The most important thing to know about the way I run teams is this: my job is to enable everyone in my team to:

+    (1) be successful and happy
+    (2) be successful in the same direction.

 Those are not always easy things to accomplish; but they are the ones that matter.

 ## On Management
 Some details on how I think about management, in some kind of order: